creativescala/krop/docs/src/pages/routes/README.md

 ### Type Transformations for Handlers

-If you dig into the types produced by `Requests`, you notice a tuple types are used.
+If you dig into the types produced by `Requests`, you notice a lot of tuple types are used.
 Here's an example, showing a `Request` producing a `Tuple2`.

 ```scala mdoc
 val request = Request.get(Path.root / Param.int / Param.string)